gents83/ai-rs/readme.md

 ## Quickstart
-A crate to test AI, starting from OpenAI
+A crate to test AI with Rust, starting from OpenAI, Candle (LLama and Gemma) and Burn

 ## License
 Licensed under either of